vgurianov/srt/docs/experiment3.md

 nu_t = 10.0 , nu_x = 10.0 , nu_m = 1.0
 mass = 1 , lightVel = 1.0

-With an increase in resolution, the measurement accuracy increases markedly, therefore, we consider an experiment with a minimum resolution, which is more indicative.
-Let the resolution of the time step be 10 elements of the unidirectional Temp list.
-The absolute error in the measurement of coordinates and time will then be 0.5.
-With this resolution, you can perform 8 clock cycles of the system (then an error typical of relativistic models arises, which can be called “synchronization failure”, you need to increase the resolution).
+With this resolution, you can perform 8 clock cycles of the system (if Tw = 9 then an error typical of relativistic models arises, which can be called “synchronization failure”).

 ## 2. Results of experiment